IRS Data Retrieval Instructions

-There are several ways to provide your 2013 Federal Tax Data to our office, if requested.
+There are several ways to provide your Federal Tax Data to our office, if requested.
 Please find detailed instructions below.
 Click here for printable instructions.

 - The person is married but filed the tax return as either head of household or married filing separately.

 - Students or parents who filed a joint return but are now divorced, separated, or widowed when the application is signed.

 - The marriage date of the taxpayer is January 2016 or later.